Nipple Reduction Surgery Cost & Information Guide

 - The time required in surgery for each patient’s case

 It is during the consultation that these tailored features are decided upon, and therefore it is only after the consultation that a final price can be determined.
 Once a final price is set, that price is inclusive and transparent.
-It will cover:
+It will cover the following:

 - Hospital costs